 Expressions

-Know how to write expressions (JavaScript snippets) to transform and manipulate data (e.g., set values, map data, and perform calculations) within workflows.
+Know how to write expressions (JavaScript snippets) to transform and manipulate data within workflows.
+Common operations include setting values, mapping fields between nodes, running calculations, and shaping output for downstream nodes.

 03